joinpursuit/Pursuit-Core-Web-Conditionals-Lab/README.md

 # Conditional Lab

 Let's practice control flow with conditionals.
+[Documentation](https://joinpursuit.github.io/Pursuit-Core-Web-Conditionals-Lab/)

 ## Learning Objectives
 * Be familiar with key control flow concepts
 * Be able to write `if` `else` and `else if` statements

-## Standards
-* LF.1
-* LF.4

 ## Prerequisites
 * Experience with values types and operators